Click here to submit your water use report to the Association by March 1, 2026.

 Lease Program

-• Number of acre-feet proposed for lease, and the purpose of use
+• Number of acre-feet proposed for lease and the purpose of use

-• A current water level measurement
+• Current water level measurement

 • Aquifer unit (source of supply)